rpedroso/sharme/site/input/sharme/documentation/build.md

     $ cd <to_source_dir>
     $ mkdir bld_lin64
     $ cd bld_lin64
-    $ # if you have set CFLAGS and CXXFLAGS for 32 bit unset them first
+    $ # if you have set CFLAGS and CXXFLAGS above, for 32 bit unset them first
     $ unset CFLAGS CXXFLAGS
-    $ cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchain-linux.cmake ..
+    $ cmake ..
     $ make